ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'pairwise_mode' - The Group Manager SHOULD use the CBOR simple value `true` (0xf5).

-* 'gp_enc_alg', 'sign_alg', and 'sign_params' - If the value of 'group_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the 'gp_enc_alg' parameter defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.
+* 'gp_enc_alg', 'sign_alg', and 'sign_params' - If the value of 'group_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'gp_enc_alg', 'sign_alg', and 'sign_params' specified in that document, respectively.

-   Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
-The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

-* 'alg', 'ecdh_alg', and 'ecdh_params' - If the value of 'pairwise_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params'.
+* 'alg', 'ecdh_alg', and 'ecdh_params' - If the value of 'pairwise_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params' specified in that document, respectively.

 * 'det_req' - If the value of both 'group_mode' and 'pairwise_mode' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD add the 'det_req' parameter to the group configuration and SHOULD set its value to the CBOR simple value `false` (0xf4).

 * 'det_hash_alg' - If the value of 'det_req' is determined to be the CBOR simple value `true` (0xf5), the Group Manager SHOULD add the 'det_hash_alg' parameter to the group configuration and SHOULD set its value to -16 (COSE algorithm encoding for SHA-256).

-For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
+For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameter with the same name specified in that document.

 ### Status Parameters